-As the days draw chillier, everybody eagerly turns toward the daily weather forecast in the hopes of hearing news of sub zero temperatures.
-When the plunging temperatures are confirmed, the whole country wills the cold snap to hang around long enough for the many canals and lakes to freeze over.
+As the days draw cold, everybody hopes for sub-zero temperatures.
+The whole country wishes the cold snap lasts long enough for the canals and lakes to freeze over.

-On more than one occasion has this impatience lead to hilarious and rather wet and cold consequences, we advise to skate safely and therefore in style like these guys below!
+On more than one occasion, this impatience has led to hilarious and rather wet consequences.
+Our advice is to skate safely and in style like these guys: 👇

 Elfstedentocht — the elusive Dutch tradition

-When or if, the big freeze does happen, the next question on everybody minds is “Will the ice be thick enough for the Elfstedentocht?!”
-The Elfstedentocht aka “The Eleven City Tour” is a 200 km skating route that weaves its way through eleven Frisian cities, crossing lakes, rivers and canals.
+The Elfstedentocht, or “The Eleven City Tour”, is a 200-kilometre skating route that weaves its way through 11 Frisian cities, crossing lakes, rivers and canals.

 Think you are up to the challenge?
-Well, besides wishing for some arctic conditions you also have to be a member of De Vereniging De Friesche Elf Steden and have your name chosen out of the thousands of members in a lottery style.
-Failing this, grab a “koek en zopie” and soak up the atmosphere!
+Well, besides wishing for some arctic conditions, you also have to be a member of De Vereniging De Friesche Elf Steden and have your name chosen out of the thousands of members in a lottery style.
+Otherwise, enjoy some koek en zopie and soak up the atmosphere!

 Don’t waste an opportunity

-While the Elfstedentocht is an extremely rare occurrence, sometimes, it still gets cold enough for people to enjoy a frozen canal or two where you can safely (depending on your skill level!) step on the ice and show off some tricks normally restricted to the indoor rink!
+While the Elfstedentocht is an extremely rare occurrence, sometimes, it still gets cold enough for people to enjoy a frozen canal or two where you can safely (depending on your skill level!), so step on the ice and show off some tricks normally restricted to the indoor rink!

-You never know, you may be right next to one of the Netherlands naturally occuring ice rinks!
-Be sure to head out sooner rather than later though, otherwise your chance to try out the favourite wintry Dutch past time may just melt away!
+You never know; you may be right next to one of the Netherlands’ naturally occurring ice rinks!
+Head out sooner rather than later, though.
+Your chance to try out this Dutch winter pastime might just melt away!

 Will you be trying out the ice skates this year?
 Tell us your thoughts in the comments below!